volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 If you need to build a support for it in IE9 and higher, you can use a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#polyfill).

 ## Summary

+In this article we learned about Custom Events in JavaScript that enhance the developer's experience by its simplicity and easiness of usage.

+Overall, JavaScript has awesome event system, but sometimes standard built-in events are not enough for building clean and maintainable code.

+Make sure to play around with Custom Events and enjoy using them in your next projects.